The debate over the healthiness of different cooking fuels has long been a topic of discussion among grilling enthusiasts.

 There’s no science to say that pellet grills are healthier than charcoal.

-In fact, when it comes to the health of you and your family, there’s no real difference between these cooking fuels.
+In fact, when it comes to health, there’s no real difference between these cooking fuels.

 Pellet Grills Get Hot